lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 05:15 PM)_

-_Iris continue to speak in Elvish._
+_Iris continues to speak in Elvish._

 > Alright, in Elvish this time.
 I said yes, get your translator.